-The Council will take positive account of and support development that provides further energy efficiency, renewable and low carbon energy measures on or near site, where measures comply with other policies of the plan.
+The Council will also take positive account of and support development that provides further energy reduction, efficiency, renewable and low carbon energy measures on or near site, where measures comply with other policies of the plan.

 - 3.50 Paragraph 94 of the NPPF requires local planning authorities to adopt proactive strategies to mitigate and adapt to climate change.
-The Deregulation Bill 2013-14 / 2014-15, amends the Planning & Energy Act 2008 to state: '(1) A local planning authority in England may in their development plan documents, and a local planning authority in Wales may in their local development plan, include policies imposing reasonable requirements for: a) a proportion of energy used in development in their area to be energy from renewable sources in the locality of the development; b) a proportion of energy used in development in their area to be low carbon energy from sources in the locality of the development;' The Deregulation Bill deletes similar references to energy efficiency. - 3.51 The Housing Standards Review (HSR) imposes a "Building Regulations" approach, with optional technical standards in respect of water, access and space standards.
-The Government reaffirmed its commitment to implement the zero carbon homes policy for new homes from 2016.
-The HSR did not however remove the ability of councils to set energy generation standards (Merton Rules) as allowed by the Planning & Energy Act and left in place by the Deregulation Bill.
+The Deregulation Bill 2013-14 / 2014-15, amends the Planning and Energy Act 2008 to state: '(1) A local planning authority in England may in their development plan documents, and a local planning authority in Wales may in their local development plan, include policies imposing reasonable requirements for: a) a proportion of energy used in development in their area to be energy from renewable sources in the locality of the development; b) a proportion of energy used in development in their area to be low carbon energy from sources in the locality of the development;' The Deregulation Bill deletes similar references to energy efficiency. - 3.51 The Housing Standards Review (HSR) imposes a "Building Regulations" approach, with optional technical standards in respect of water, access and space standards.
+The HSR did not however remove the ability of councils to set energy generation standards (Merton Rules) as allowed by the Planning and Energy Act and left in place by the Deregulation Bill. - 3.52 For clarity, the baseline against which development will be required to reduce CO2 emissions by at least 20 per cent is total residual energy consumption, which includes regulated energy use (space heating, hot water, lighting and ventilation) and unregulated energy use (appliances and cooking). - 3.53 To calculate total residual energy consumption, developers should: - 1. set out the projected annual energy demands for heat and power from the proposed development against the appropriate baseline (the current enacted